OntoUML/ontouml-models/scripts/process-new-model-submission.md

 1. runs all validation and generation steps;
 2. stops immediately if any step fails;
-3. stages only the requested model folder and generated root catalog with:
+3. stages only the requested model folder (including normalized `metadata.yaml`) and generated root catalog with this GitHub Actions Bash excerpt, not a local Cmder command:

    ```bash
    git add -- "$MODEL_PATH" catalog.ttl